UEFA Europa League: Trophy

 The UEFA Cup, also known as the Coupe UEFA, is the trophy awarded annually by UEFA to the football club that wins the UEFA Europa League.
 Before the 2009–10 season, both the competition and the trophy were known as the 'UEFA Cup'.

 Before the competition was renamed the UEFA Europa League in the 2009–10 season, the UEFA regulations stated that a club could keep the original trophy for a year before returning it to UEFA.
 After its return, the club could keep a four-fifths scale replica of the original trophy.
 Upon their third consecutive win or fifth win overall, a club could retain the trophy permanently.

 Under the new regulations, the trophy remains in UEFA's keeping at all times.
 A full-size replica trophy is awarded to each winner of the competition.
 A club that wins three consecutive times or five times overall will receive a multiple-winner badge.
-As of 2016–17, only Sevilla has earned the honour to wear the multiple-winner badge, having achieved both prerequired feats in 2016.
+As of 2016–17, only Sevilla has earned the honour to wear the multiple-winner badge, having achieved both of the prerequisites in 2016.

 The trophy was designed and crafted by Silvio Gazzaniga, who also designed the FIFA World Cup Trophy, working for Bertoni, for the 1972 UEFA Cup Final.
 It weighs 15 kg and is silver on a yellow marble plinth.
 67 cm tall, the cup is formed by a base with two onyx discs in which a band with the flags of the UEFA member nations is inserted.
 The lower part of the sculpture symbolises the stylised footballers and is surmounted by a hand-embossed slab.

 Anthem

 A musical theme for the competition, the Anthem, is played before every Europa League game at a stadium hosting such an event and before every television broadcast of a Europa League game as a musical element of the competition's opening sequence.
+It is also played when the winning team lifts the trophy after the final.

 The competition's first anthem was composed by Yohann Zveig and recorded by the Paris Opera in early 2009.
 The theme for the re-branded UEFA Cup competition was first officially unveiled at the Grimaldi Forum on 28 August 2009 before the 2009–10 season group stage draw.
 A new anthem was composed by Michael Kadelbach and recorded in Berlin and was launched as part of the competition's rebranding at the start of the 2015–16 season.

 A new anthem created by MassiveMusic was composed for the start of the 2018–19 season.
-It also can be heard at the start of UEFA Europa Conference League matches.
+It is also used for UEFA Conference League matches.

 Format

 Qualification

 Qualification for the competition is based on UEFA coefficients, with better entrance rounds being offered to the more successful nations.
-In practice, each association has a standard number of three berths, except:
+In practice, each association has a standard number of three berths (across both the Europa League and the Conference League), except: